Bureau of Economic Analysis, Department of Commerce.

 Responses will be kept confidential and will not be disclosed in identifiable form to anyone, other than employees or agents of BEA or agents of NIH, without prior written permission of the person filing the report.
 By law, each employee as well as each agent is subject to a jail term of up to 5 years, a fine of up to $250,000, or both for disclosing to the public any identifiable information that is reported about a business or institution.

-A survey with a cover letter that includes a brief description of, and rationale for, the survey will be sent by email to potential respondents by the first week of October in 2014 and by August of 2015 and 2016.
-A report of the respondent's expenditures of the NIH award amounts, including NIH awards received as a sub-recipient from another institution, following the proposed format for expenditure categories included with the survey form, will be requested to be completed and submitted online no later than December 8, which in most years will be approximately 120 days after mailing.
-Survey respondents will be selected on the basis of award levels, which determine the weight of the respondent in the biomedical research and development price index.
-Potential respondents will include (1) The top 100 organizations in total awards, which account for about 73 percent of total awards; (2) 40 additional organizations that are not primarily in the “Research and Development (R&D) contracts” category; and (3) 10 additional organizations that are primarily in the “R&D contracts” category.
+A survey with a cover letter that includes a brief description of, and rationale for, the survey will be sent by email to potential respondents by the first week of August 2020, 2021, and 2022.
+A report of the respondent's expenditures of the NIH award amounts, including NIH awards received as a sub-recipient from another institution, following the proposed format for expenditure categories included with the survey form, will be requested to be completed and submitted online no later than December 8, which in most years will be approximately 120 days Start Printed Page 21825after mailing.
+Survey respondents will be selected based on award levels, which determine the weight of the respondent in the biomedical research and development price index.
+Potential respondents will include (1) The top 100 organizations in total awards, which account for about 77 percent of total awards; (2) 40 additional organizations that are not primarily in the “Research and Development (R&D) contracts” category; and (3) 10 additional organizations that are primarily in the “R&D contracts” category.

 OMB Control Number: 0608-0069.

 Affected Public: Universities or other organizations that are NIH award recipients.

 Estimated Time per Response: 16 hours but may vary among respondents because of differences in institution structure, size, and complexity.